yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 The system will implement Server-Sent Events (SSE) to support real-time token streaming.
 This allows the client to receive model outputs incrementally, simulating a conversational typing experience.
 The implementation will showcase asynchronous request handling and concurrency in Rust.
 ### (5) Minimal Chat Frontend
 A simple web-based interface (HTML + JavaScript) will demonstrate the service’s usability.
 Users can send prompts, view streaming responses in real time, and switch between loaded models.
 This frontend will serve as a functional demo rather than a production-grade UI.
-### (6) Evaluation
-We will evaluate:
-- Response latency and memory usage under different workloads;
-- Concurrency performance with multiple simultaneous clients;
-- Accuracy and stability of model outputs.

 By the end of the project, we will have a complete local LLM inference service that supports multiple models, provides real-time streaming, and manages concurrent users effectively — all running on local machines.
 ---